 What does Psoriasis look like – Psoriasis Pictures

-Rina had noticed few red, small, scaly bumps on her hands and legs since the last few months.
+Rina had noticed a few red, small, scaly bumps on her hands and legs for the last few months.
 The eruptions would get crazy itchy!
 The first thing that came to her mind was – psoriasis.
 Her grandfather had extensive psoriasis which she had witnessed throughout her childhood.
-Being an IT professional she started searching on the internet what could the diagnosis be…
+Being an IT professional she started searching on the internet about what could the diagnosis be…

-Lets us understand some facts from psoriasis pictures which will help us to know from which type of psoriasis Rina is suffering with.
+Let us understand some facts from psoriasis pictures which will help us to know from which type of psoriasis Rina is suffering.

-The most common areas affected in Psoriasis are the scalp, elbows, knees, and lower back, although any skin surface may be involved.
+The most common areas affected by Psoriasis are the scalp, elbows, knees, and lower back, although any skin surface may be involved.
 It can also occur in the nails and body folds.

-Presentation of psoriasis can appear different in different people as form, location involved, intensity, extent, duration of disease varies from person to person.
+Presentation of psoriasis can appear different in different people as form, location involved, intensity, extent, and duration of the disease vary from person to person.

 Though various types of psoriasis look different they are typically identified by their hallmark appearance.

-In psoriasis the inflammation of the skin leads to appearance of red eruptions on the surface.
+In psoriasis, the inflammation of the skin leads to the appearance of red eruptions on the surface.
 These eruptions become thickened and form a plaque.

 What are silvery scales?

 In psoriasis plaques are covered with silver or white layer of scales are nothing but due to excessive shedding of the upper layer of skin.

 Plaque psoriasis is the most common form of psoriasis, affecting 80 percent of people with psoriasis.
 It often appears on the elbows, knees, lower back, and scalp.
 It is characterized by dry, thick, red patches on the skin known as plaque, often with a silver or white layer of scale.
 They are often itchy and painful, and they can crack and bleed.